aayush993/AWS-SAA-Notes/Kinesis Data Streams.md

 - then --describe-stream
 - then use shard Id, to get shard iterator
 - Using shard iterator get the messages and next shard iterator.

+- To reduce overhead and increase throughput, the application must batch records and implement parallel HTTP requests.